 ———————————————————————————

 Figure 1.
-Quantgeog irlines light lanfrom Taylor (1977, 15).
+Quantgeog airlines flight plan.
+Adapted from Taylor (1977, p.
+15).

-The text for our paper is a schematic map originally published in a geography undergraduate primer in quantitative methods (Figure 1).
+The text for our chapter is a schematic map based on one originally published in a geography undergraduate primer in quantitative methods (Figure 1).
+By text we mean an object, here a diagram, which can be critically interpreted, or “read,” to then be used to shape the structure of an argument.
 “Quant Geog airlines flight plan” first appeared in the opening chapter of Peter Taylor’s (1977) introductory statistics textbook, Quantitative Methods in Geography.
 It was a brilliant piece of cartography because it was a map of a disciplinary idea: geography’s quantitative revolution.
-Maps of this kind have rarely existed in geography in spite of a disciplinary obsession with cartography.
+Maps of this kind have rarely existed in geography, in spite of a disciplinary obsession with cartography.
 The American geographer Carl Sauer, professor at the University of California in Berkeley, famously said: “Show me a geographer who does not need [maps] constantly and want them about him, and I shall have my doubts as to whether he has made the right choice of life.”
 (Leighly, 1963. p.
 391).
 The maps that interested Sauer were of tangible objects, often everyday ones, such as fence posts, grave markers, or barn types.
-For Sauer those objects, and the peculiar material form they took, bore the impress of a wider shaping culture.
+For Sauer those objects, and the peculiar material form they took, bore the impress of a wider, shaping culture.
 By mapping the geography of those objects, one mapped also the geography of the larger culture that gave rise to them.

 The map found in Figure 1 is not of an ordinary tangible object, but of an extraordinary intangible idea: spatial analysis, or spatial science, or the quantitative revolution.
 These were all names given to the movement in Anglo-American geography during the second half of the 1950s to refashion geography in the likeness of physical science.
 As an intellectual movement, it was defined by the use of a formal mathematical vocabulary to reduce complex geographical patterns to simpler relations, permitting identification of an underlying (theoretically defined) causal structure.
-Taylor’s map shows the geography of that intellectual movement, the specific places where it was formulated and practiced, as well as its travels, represented by the lines connecting the sites.
+Taylor’s map shows the geography of that intellectual movement, depicting the specific places where it was formulated and practiced, as well as its travels, represented by the lines connecting the sites.
 Taylor’s figure, then, like the cartography of Sauer and his students, was a cultural map, in this case a map of geography’s intellectual culture.

 Our paper is a series of footnotes to Peter Taylor’s map.
 We want to understand how the geography inscribed within Figure 1 arose.
 Why were those places on his map and not others?
 And what did those places provide that was unavailable elsewhere?
-To answer these questions, we draw on science studies, and especially on recent works within that field concerned with “putting science in its place” (Livingstone, 2003).
-Science studies has increasingly emphasized the geographical constitution of knowledge,, that knowledge is always from somewhere.
+To answer these questions, we draw on science studies, especially on recent works within that field concerned with “putting science in its place” (Livingstone, 2003).
+Science studies has increasingly emphasized the geographical constitution of knowledge, the fact that knowledge is always from somewhere.
 In this standpoint, the field contradicts the orthodox, rationalist account of science that renders the place of inquiry irrelevant (Shapin, 1998).
-Rationalism “the view from nowhere” (Nagel, 1986).
-It aver that emphasizing place undermine scientific inquiry’s credibility.
+Rationalism is “the view from nowhere” (Nagel, 1986).
+It avers that emphasizing place undermines scientific inquiry’s credibility.
 “It was the end for cold fusion when people decided it only happened in Salt Lake City” (Kohler, 2002, quoted in Livingstone, 2003, p.
 2), as one commentator noted.